 There's something for everybody at Totterdown, whether you're young or old.
 We hold morning and evening services on Sundays.
 The morning service is family-orientated with children being encouraged to take part in worship.
 After the first twenty five minutes or so altogether, the children under 16 leave for Junior and Youth Churches, whilst the adults remain in church for the sermon, prayers etc. Every second Sunday is an all-age service where children and adults are involved in the whole service, which lasts about an hour.
 The evening service meets in the parlour and tends to be more informal and interactive.
 People are encouraged to participate in Bible study and prayer.

 Q. How do I find out more?

 If you want to find out more about God, Christianity and life, then Growth Groups are a good place to start.
 We have a number of groups that meet on Tuesdays and Wednesdays in people's homes.
 The meetings are only around an hour and a half long and very informal, so if you want to share ideas, ask questions and meet other Christians or just find out what it's all about, feel free to come along.
 For more information about growth groups contact us.

 If you want to explore the meaning of life and why Jesus is important, why not ask if we are running any enquirers' courses (such as Alpha or Puzzling Questions)?

 Q. What about children?

-As well as Junior and Youth Church on a Sunday morning, we also have a Youth Group that meets on Friday evenings once a month.
+As well as Junior and Youth Church on a Sunday morning, we also have a Youth Group that meets on Friday evenings twice a month.
 Girls’ Brigade also meets at tbc on Tuesdays from 6.15pm, and is open to girls aged from 4-18 years.